Essay 16-04 -- Summary Of Essay Four Part One: Formal Logic And Change

 This is one idée-fixe that appears to have escaped the clutches of the Heraclitean Flux.

-Even to this day, the 'news' that logic underwent a profound revolution in the late 19th century, at the hands of Frege (which revolution was easily of the same order of magnitude that Physics underwent in the 17th century) has yet to penetrate most dialectical skulls.
-Still, they refuse to be told, even though there are now literally scores of sites on the internet that introduce this new logic to any who want to learn (for example, here and here).
+Even to this day, the 'news' that logic underwent a profound revolution in the late 19th century, at the hands of Frege (which revolution was easily of the same order of magnitude that science underwent in the 17th century) has yet to penetrate most dialectical skulls.
+They still refuse to be told -- preferring the comforting mantras repeated in their DL-bubble, rather like US Republicans and Donald Trump supporters prefer to live inside an 'alternative fact' bubble --, even though there are now literally scores of sites on the Internet that introduce this new logic to any willing to learn (for example, here and here).

-In fact, a friend of mine raised this with John Rees at Marxism 1990 (an annual gathering of the UK-SWP) -- in front of a large audience -- but there is no evidence in TAR that the message got through.
+In fact, a friend of mine raised this very point with John Rees at Marxism 1990 (an annual gathering of the UK-SWP), but there is no evidence in TAR that the message got through.
 Similar attempts posted on Internet discussion boards are an equal waste of time.

 Dialecticians, it seems, are happy to wear this particular badge of ignorance with pride.

-Indeed, based on what DM-theorists themselves write about logic, it is pretty clear that the vast majority of them do not appear to have opened a single logic text, ever -- but that does not stop them pontificating about its supposed 'limitations' -- at least, not one written since Hegel misnamed his own book, "Logic".
-And, of the tiny minority who have, few seem to have grasped much of what they read.
-The hackneyed definitions of the three alleged 'laws' of logic, which virtually all DM-theorists present to their readers, are hopelessly confused; their 'research' in this area has clearly been confined to copying these 'non-definitions' off of one another for generations.
+Indeed, based on what DM-theorists themselves write about logic, it is pretty clear that the vast majority of them don't appear to have opened a single logic text, ever -- but that doesn't stop them pontificating about it and its supposed 'limitations' -- at least, other than Hegel's badly misnamed book, "Logic" (although there is precious little evidence that many of them have read that either!).
+And, of the tiny minority who have opened a logic textbook, few seem to have grasped much of what they read.
+The egregiously defective definitions of the three alleged 'laws' of logic, which virtually all DM-theorists present their readers, are hopelessly confused; their 'research' in this area has clearly been confined to copying these 'non-definitions' off of one another for several generations.

 "According to formal logic, the whole is equal to the sum of its parts....